A good chunk of your congregation doesn't open the Bible except on Sunday mornings.

-But the thing is, you don't master the Bible like you would master a sport or an instrument or a profession.
+But the thing is, you don't master the Bible the way you would master a sport or an instrument or a profession.
 It's the living Word of God, so the mastering comes from heaven.

-Psalm 119 gives us a picture of the transformation that the Bible works in us:
+Psalm 119 gives us a picture of the transformation the Bible works in us:

 Do more verses come to mind?